 and its URI property is set to the URI of the selected clip.

 The list of clips is populated from three sources: Media from the device’s Photo library, Media from the application’s Documents folder (accessible through iTunes file sharing) and a list of hardcoded Internet addresses, selected to showcase different container and codec formats, and a couple of bogus ones, to illustrate error reporting.

 Preventing the screen from turning off

-This finishes the series of Android tutorials.
-Each one of the preceding tutorials has evolved on top of the previous one, showing how to implement a particular set of features, and concluding in this tutorial 5.
-The goal of tutorial 5 is to build a complete media player which can already be used to showcase the integration of GStreamer and Android.
+This finishes the series of iOS tutorials.
+Each one of the preceding tutorials has evolved on top of the previous one, showing how to implement a particular set of features, and concluding in this Tutorial 5.
+The goal of Tutorial 5 is to build a complete media player which can already be used to showcase the integration of GStreamer and iOS.

 It has been a pleasure having you here, and see you soon!